KhalisFoundation/sttm-desktop/HELP.md

 Plug in your computer to the projector or TV.
 Once you do this, go to your computer's display settings and change it to "Extended Desktop" (NOT mirroring).
 After that, launch STTM and turn on "Presenter View" in the settings! ![](./assets/img/help_images//desktop-extend-pc.png) ![](./assets/img/help_images/desktop-extend-mac.png)

-### How do I change the background color?

-After launching STTM, click the icon for Themes and choose your preferred option.
-Alternatively, you can scroll to the bottom and upload a custom background image.
-We recommend a resolution of 1920x1080 for custom backgrounds.

 ### Can you view the Gurbani in Larivaar?

 Yes!
 After launching STTM, click the icon for Display Settings, and choose the Larivaar option.

-### How can I adjust the font size?

-After launching STTM, click the icon for settings, and scroll down for options to adjust the font size.
-Alternatively, you can adjust font sizes by using the "Quick Tools" menu in the preview pane.

 ### Where can I see my previous shabads?